brongo/idSaveDecompressor/README.md

 4. Drag & drop the "game_duration.dat" file onto "idSaveDecompressor_Auto.bat" - pay attention to the console message and verify it says *"file unpacked succesfully"*.
 5. The file is now ready for viewing or editing in a hex editor.

-Note: At this time, no guidance is offered for editing the save data.
-However, if you have a copy of 010 Editor (free for 30 days), you can use the included template file to make the data easier to read.

-You can easily corrupt your save by editing it incorrectly.
-Make sure you have a backup.

 ### To Compress & Reimport: